Vages/svelte-snake-workshop/TASKS.md

 Every task has a corresponding folder: `src/routes/task-X.Y`, `X` being the current part and `Y` the current task within that part.
 For example, the folder `src/routes/task-2.1` contains the first task of part two.

-Each task folder contains two sub-folders: `0-working-area` and `1-solution`.
-The `working-area` folder contains the unfinished code.
+Each task folder contains two sub-folders: `problem` and `solution`.
+The `problem` folder contains the unfinished code.
 The `solution` folder contains the task solution.
-The number prefixes are there to avoid alphabetical sorting and have the `working-area` folder appear before the `solution` folder.
-(If you have an alternative name for `working-area` that comes before `solution` in the alphabet, please let us know on [the related GitHub issue](https://github.com/Vages/svelte-snake-workshop/issues/13).)

 ##### File output URLs correspond to their placement within `src/routes`